KirthiRaman/anagrams/README.md

 com.fiveamsolutions.AnagramFinder is the interface and you can see implementations of this and using Strategy Design Pattern have incorporated tests as well.

+5amsolutions liked my solutions - But they said I was overqualified for the job.